Oops: Imagine getting caught on the premise that bigger electronic components are more efficient or better than smaller electronic parts...

 Last update: 14th December 2025

 My wife and I visited the X-mas show on the island of Mainau in Lake Constance, Germany.
 The island of Mainau is known for its seasonal flower presentations and the X-mas show in December.
-I decided to take my E-M5 III and my favorite 25mm f1.4 lens due to expected cloudy and low-light conditions.
-I also knew many people would visit the X-mas show, which meant less time for me to frame my shots, handheld photography, and higher ISO values.
-I recently sold my M.Zuiko 17mm f1.2 pro and kept my Leica 25mm f1.4 lens.
-The Leica is simply a more exciting and versatile lens.
+Expecting cloudy and low-light conditions, I decided to take my E-M5 III and my favorite 25mm f1.4 lens.
+I knew many people would be visiting the X-mas show, which meant less time to frame my images, handheld photography, and higher ISO values.
+I recently sold my M.Zuiko 17mm f1.2 pro lens and kept my Leica 25mm f1.4.
+The Leica has simply proven to be a more exciting and versatile lens.

-I converted my RAW files with Workspace and prepped some of my posted images with Affinity.
-The images in this article showcase the older 20MP sensor's ability to capture enough data for high-quality results across the sensor's linear operating range.
+I converted my RAW files in Workspace and prepped some of the posted images with Affinity.
+The photos in this article showcase the older 20MP sensor's ability to capture enough data for high-quality results across the sensor's linear operating range.
 Low-light photography is a joy with a combination like the EM-5 III, the Leica 25mm f1.4 lens, the Enhanced Raw Format, and the Workspace AI noise filter.
 One could get even better results when adding the OM System OM-3 to this mix.

 Note: I added an example of changing my camera settings in Workspace.